parmsam/quarto-clipper-llm-app/README.md

 It will summarize the webpage text and generate flashcards or quiz questions in your Quarto file, if you pick those options.

+It can also read PDF files and generate a Quarto document from the text in the PDF.

 ## Setup

 The app expects that you have an OpenAI API key that you can paste into the input box.
 You can get one by visting the OpenAI API [quickstart page](https://platform.openai.com/docs/quickstart/).